onap/vnfrqts-requirements/docs/Chapter8.rst

 R-73364: The VNF **MUST** support at least two major versions of the VNF software and/or sub-components to co-exist within production environments at any time so that upgrades can be applied across multiple systems in a staggered manner.

-R-33946: The VNF **MUST** conform to the NETCONF RFC 4741, “NETCONF Configuration Protocol”.
+R-33946: The VNF **MUST** conform to the NETCONF RFC 4741, "NETCONF Configuration Protocol".

-R-24269: The VNF **SHOULD** conform its YANG model to RFC 7407, “A YANG Data Model for SNMP Configuration”.
+R-24269: The VNF **SHOULD** conform its YANG model to RFC 7407, "A YANG Data Model for SNMP Configuration".

 R-16039: The VNF **SHOULD** test for adherence to the defined resiliency rating recommendation at each layer, during each delivery cycle so that the resiliency rating is measured and feedback is provided where software resiliency requirements are not met.